alexpaul/Algorithms-and-Pseudocode/README.md

 ## Challenge

-Write pseudocode for the following questions and convert your pseudocode to compilable code:
+Write pseudocode for the following questions and convert your pseudocode to compilable code.

+Reminder:

+* Discuss clarification questions.
+* Discuss runtime and space complexity of your solution.

 #### Challenge 1